JohnEstropia/CoreStore/README.md

     ubiquitousContainerID: "iCloud.com.mycompany.myapp.containername", // optional.
 The container if your app has multiple ubiquity container identifiers in its entitlements
     ubiquitousPeerToken: "9614d658014f4151a95d8048fb717cf0", // optional.
 A per-application salt to allow multiple apps on the same device to share a Core Data store integrated with iCloud
     configuration: "Config1", // optional.
 Use entities from the "Config1" configuration in the .xcdatamodeld file
-    cloudStorageOptions: .RecreateLocalStoreOnModelMismatch // optional.
+    cloudStorageOptions: .recreateLocalStoreOnModelMismatch // optional.
 Provides settings that tells the DataStack how to setup the persistent store
 ) else {
     // The iCloud container could not be located or if iCloud is not available on the device.
     // Handle appropriately